silencht/teleimager/README.md

 - 🚀 Efficient frame handling using a triple ring buffer.

 ### 1.1 📥 Environment Setup

+You can set up TeleImager using either a Conda environment or the system (base) environment.
+Both methods work — choose whichever fits your workflow better.

+#### 1.1.1 Conda Environment
 1. Clone the repository:
     ```bash
     git clone https://github.com/silencht/teleimager.git